shoeheng/dbmle/dbmle-pkg/README.md

     python3 -m pip install "git+https://github.com/shoeheng/dbmle@main#subdirectory=dbmle-pkg"

-Once the package is published on PyPI, the installation command would be
+Once the package is published on PyPI, the installation command to install the package will be

     pip install dbmle